Starburst Satellite Library - v0.10.0

 others should work.
 For Android, focus is on ARM and x86.

 Dependencies are handled via CMake External Project.
-To retrieve and build them, simply run

 By default, the project clones, compiles and links against its included dependencies.